'A perfect symbiosis between text and images -

 HISTORY FESTIVAL OF IRELAND

-Turtle is the founder of the History Festival of Ireland and was curator of the event in 2012 and 2013.
-The 2014 History Festival is scheduled for Huntington Castle in County Carlow on the weekend of 8-9 June.
+Turtle was co-founder with Hugo Jellett of the History Festival of Ireland and curated the event in 2012 and 2013.
+He also spoke at the 2014 History Festival which took place at Huntington Castle in County Carlow on the weekend of 8-9 June.
 The 2014 curator was Angus Mitchell.

 Turtle frequently lends his historical expertise to TV documentaries such as 'The Genealogy Roadshow', 'Who Do You Think You Are?' and 'Wogan's Ireland', in which he pondered the drunkenness of the Jacobite troops at the battle of the Boyne with Sir Terry Wogan.
 He co-scripted and researched the award-nominated documentary 'John Henry Foley - Sculptor of the Empire'.
 He was Resident Historian on Newstalk Breakfast show from June to December 2013.